 - There isn’t a one-size-fits-all design process and

-- The process varies based on the project or organizational need
+- The process varies based on the project or organizational need or preference.

 Considering that the goal of proper UX operation is to marry user needs, business needs, and align in conjunction with various types of constraints, after learning the rules of engagement in place for an organization or project and adapting accordingly, I always follow a semblance of the 5 Planes design process made famous by Jesse James Garrett in the early 2000s.
 My approach always includes the following steps: